-18. Paycheck Protection Program fund In April 2020, the Organization entered into a note payable agreement in an amount of \$3,466 with a local bank pursuant to the Paycheck Protection Program ("PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
-The Organization used the proceeds from the PPP loan exclusively for qualifying expenses during the year ended June 30, 2020.
+- 18. Contingency The Organization maintains a self-insurance program for its employees' health care costs.
+Self-insurance costs are accrued based on claims reported as of the Consolidated Statement of Financial Position date as well as an estimated liability for claims incurred but not reported.
+The total accrued liability for self-insurance costs was \$399 and \$356 as of June 30, 2022 and 2021, respectively. - 19.
+Paycheck In April 2020, the Organization entered into a note payable agreement in an amount Protection of \$3,466 with a local bank pursuant to the Paycheck Protection Program ("PPP") under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
+Program The Organization used the proceeds from the PPP loan exclusively for qualifying fund expenses during the year ended June 30, 2020.
 During the year ended June 30, 2021, the Organization applied for and received forgiveness for the entire amount of the PPP loan in accordance with the terms of the CARES Act.
 Upon forgiveness, the PPP fund, which was originally classified as a refundable advance in the Consolidated Statements of Financial Position at June 30, 2020, was recognized as revenue and included in the balance of contributions on the Consolidated Statements of Activities and Changes in Net Assets for the year ended June, 2021.
+The Organization did not receive any PPP fund for the year ended June 30, 2022.